Trevor Davis: Hawaii (2011–2012)

 In 2011, Davis started six games for the Rainbow Warriors.
 He made his first career start at Idaho on October 29, where he finished with four catches for 32 yards.
 Davis had a career-high seven catches for 81 yards and two touchdowns against Tulane and finished the season with six catches for a career-high 111 yards and one touchdown against BYU.
 He totaled 28 receptions for 336 yards and three touchdowns over his first year.
 As a sophomore, Davis had statistical drop where he would have 17 receptions for 235 yards and two touchdowns for the entire season.
 He ultimately decided to transfer from Hawaii after head coach Greg McMackin was replaced by Norm Chow.

 California (2013–2015)

-After his sophomore season, he transferred to California to play under head coach Sonny Dykes.
-At California, Davis was one of the main targets for 2016 number-one pick Jared Goff.
+After his sophomore season, he transferred to the University of California, Berkeley, to play under head coach Sonny Dykes.
+With the Golden Bears, Davis was one of the main targets for 2016 number-one pick Jared Goff.
 In his final two seasons, he recorded 64 receptions for 971 yards and seven touchdowns.
 He also started returning kicks at California, returning two kicks for touchdowns in his junior year, leading the NCAA.